 In Year 3, students begin a two year clinical attachment at one of four clinical schools and continue their study of the four themes of the BMBS.
 During Year 3, students will typically undertake the equivalent of three days of clinical activity, one day of formal teaching activities and one day of private study each week.

-Each year a group of students will undertake the Integrated Model of Medical Education in a Rural Setting (IMMERSe) in which the material contained in the six clinical rotations (including Pathology, Pharmacology and Imaging) is studied simultaneously during a year-long attachment to a regional general practice.
-IMMERSe students study the same curriculum and undertake the same assessment as hospital-based students.
+Each year a group of students will be attached to a rural general practice where they will complete a Longitudinal Integrated Clerkship with the Rural Community Clinical School in which the material contained in the six clinical rotations (including Pathology, Pharmacology and Imaging) is studied simultaneously during a year-long attachment to a regional general practice.
+RCCS students study the same curriculum and undertake the same assessment as hospital-based students.

 - End of Year 3 Progress Test = 37.5% of mark (100% of Knowledge of Health and Illness theme)

 - End of Year 3 OSCE = 30% of mark (80% of Doctor and Patient theme)